psmitsu/bubblebox/README.md

 This will run `bwrap bash`, with the contents of MyBox folder mounted as $HOME and some basic settings that give a usable environment.

+Option `-p __basic` means include profile `__basic`.
+See next section for more info.

+You can supply `bwrap` options directly like that:

+    ./bbox.sh -b MyBox -p wine -r -- --ro-bind ~/Temp/wine-proton-8.0.4 /usr/local

-The last invocation arguments for a given box are saved, so if you want to use that box later without changing anything run
+The last invocation arguments for a box are saved, so if you want to use that box later without changing anything run

     ./bbox.sh -b MyBox -R